PHS Enrollment Application

 Comparing plans:

-One of the biggest UI issues I see from business to business is finding a solution to a mobile friendly table.
+One of the biggest UI issues I see from business to business is finding a solution to a mobile-friendly table.
 Tables are commonly very large sections full of very important content.
 It can be difficult to ask yourself what information is important to keep and what can I take away?
 Because of this, most commonly websites & applications will develop unscalable tables that make it extremely difficult to read on smaller devices.
 PHS was experiencing this issue with users trying to understand which insurance plan was right for them.
 PHS has over 2 dozen different plans to choose from, and narrowing them down can be difficult.
-Creating a dynamic table that was scalable to mobile sizes was going to be key to reaching our goals of creating scalable components and helping users identify with plan was best for them.
+Creating a dynamic table that was scalable to mobile sizes was going to be key to reaching our goals of creating scalable components and helping users identify which plan was best for them.

 Our Initial Plan: